-It is important for you and the athlete's parent(s) to watch for concussion symptoms after each day's return to play progression activity.
-If an athlete's concussion symptoms come back, or he or she gets new symptoms when becoming more active at any step, this is a sign that the athlete is pushing him- or herself too hard.
-The athlete should stop these activities, and the athlete's health care provider should be contacted.
-After the okay from the athlete's health care provider, the athlete can begin at the previous step.
+- Goal: Restore confidence and have coaching staff assess functional skills - · Activities: Normal training activities she gets new symptoms when becoming more active at any step, this is a sign that the athlete is working too hard.
+The athlete should stop these activities, and the athlete's parent should contact the healthcare provider.
+After the athlete's healthcare provider says it is okay, the athlete can begin at the step before the symptoms started.